 - No beer on this trip.
 Park rules prohibit any food, drink, tobacco or disposable items on the river — and there may be inspections.
 This is what keeps the river clean.

-- Don’t worry about gators.
-The water is too cold for them.
+- Don’t worry too much about gators.
+The water is generally too cold for them.

 - Information from the park concessions: View the website, call 386-497-1500 or email [email protected]